Connext Refinance Review

 Connext also participates in the Credible student loan platform.
 This is ideal for borrowers because it allows them to check their rates with a number of different lenders with one short application.
 Not only does it make shopping around a little easier, Credible also offers $200 for all customers who refinance.
 This bonus applies regardless of the lender selected.

-The headline rate for Connext, currently 3.08% is pretty competitive, but things quickly go downhill from there.
+The headline rate for Connext, currently 3.97% is somewhat competitive, but things quickly go downhill from there.
 We are especially disappointed with the starting rates for the 10, 15, and 20 year loans.
 Borrowers looking for longer loan terms would do well to focus on lenders with better 10, 15, and 20 year starting rates.
 The wide range of possible rates is also a concern.
 Borrowers may get approved for a loan, with interest rates at nearly 10%, refinancing with Connext may not offer any savings.

 We also don’t like the Connext co-signer release policy.
 Borrowers with a co-signer have to make 36 consecutive, on-time payments AND meet credit approval requirements.
 This is one of the most strict co-signer release policies in place.